keyle/site-gen-r/README.md

 The blogging system works pretty much the same, except I use `<x-blog-title>` instead of `<x-title>` to tell the generator that this is a blog post.

+Additionally we parse `sub` for the RSS `pubDate` and to be sorted on the index page.

 It will be included in the RSS and linked from the homepage.
 Note that this last part is pretty much custom to suit my own needs, but could be abstracted out further.